 Mix freshly-squeezed lemon with a pinch of turmeric and apply this paste to dark spots with a clean cotton ball.
 Let it sit for 20 minutes and rinse with warm water.

-I use all three for various skin repairing reasons, but my favorite is turmeric.
+I use all three for various skin-repairing reasons, but my favorite is turmeric.
 I had to rub my whole body in a turmeric paste for three days before I got married and my skin was absolutely radiant!
-Remember, most results don’t happen over night.
-Some people see results in a few weeks while other in a few months.
+Remember, most results don’t happen overnight.
+Some people see results in a few weeks while others in a few months.